Proposal To Improve 11 Meters – CB World Informer

 Any 80 channel radios manufactured would have standard 40 channels and channels 41 – 80 would be 5Khz apart lower sideband only with 2.4 – 2.6Khz IF filtering.
 Some form of compandoring, DSP, and auto clarification or total stability of +/- 3OHz would be in the specification.

 These specifications may seem tough.
 They need to be if we want to make the best use of what’s available.
 As you can see we can squeeze close to another group of 80 channels out of what remains before we reach 10-meters.
 Maybe all of this space above 40 should be allocated at one time giving us close to 160 channels.

 I would opt for the elimination of the clarifier or only a +/- 10OHz receive only clarifier for this new band.
 Most operators don’t use sideband because they can’t clarify properly.
 Some people are tone deaf.
 Others are afraid of being ridiculed for improper operation.
 I know this is their problem and I’m not usually one to cater to the few.

 Case in point, I disagree with the CPSC regulation pertaining to CB antennas.
 This law punishes the majority to protect the few.
-If you're not smart enough to put up an antenna, don't do it!
-Maybe this is why we have an increase population of idiots screwing up the air waves, they survived the installation of their CPSC approved antenna!
+If you’re not smart enough to put up an antenna, don’t do it!
+Maybe this is why we have an increasing population of idiots screwing up the airwaves, they survived the installation of their CPSC approved antenna!
 Now back to earth.